Contraception and Unintended Pregnancy in Uganda

 • The high levels of unintended pregnancy and unplanned births in Uganda can be attributed primarily to nonuse of contraceptives by women who do not want a child soon.

-• During the same time period, contraceptive use among sexually active unmarried women did not change—44% were using a modern contraceptive method in 2000, and the same proportion was doing so in 2011.1,5
+• Contraceptive use has not risen in the past decade among sexually active unmarried women—38% were using a modern contraceptive method in 2000, and the same proportion was doing so in 2011.1,7

 …AND UNMET NEED FOR MODERN METHODS IS HIGH